raydhanojit/web-design-projects/README.md

 2 This project is done mainly using HTML5 and CSS.

-3 JavaScript is used for only small portion
+3 JavaScript is used on only small portion